node-red/node-red.github.io/docs/node-red-admin.md

 ### Target and Login

-The tool must first be pointed at the Node-RED instance you want it to access.
+To remotely administer a Node-RED instance, the tool must first be pointed at the Node-RED instance you want it to access.
 By default, it assumes `http://localhost:1880`.
 To change that, use the `target` command:

     node-red-admin target http://node-red.example.com/admin